alexmilowski/data-science/activities/emr-cluster/README.md

     aws emr terminate-clusters --cluster-id <cluster-id>

 The documentation examples consistently use the bucket name 'mybucket'.
 You'll need to replace that with your bucket name to get the commands to work.

+## Bootstrap Actions ##

+Once a generic cluster instance has been started, you may need to install specialized software (e.g. python packages).
+You can specify a set of one-time actions called "Bootstrap Actions" when you create the cluster using the `--bootstrap-actions` option.
+Like the --instance-groups option, you can use the shorthand syntax or JSON.

+Each action must contain three things:

+   * Path — the path to a script (typically in S3)
+   * Args - any arguments to the script
+   * Name — a name to show in the console

+The shorthand is:

+    --bootstrap-actions Path=s3://mybucket/python.sh,Name="Install python packages",Args=[numpy,nltk]

+The JSON:

+    [
+       {
+          "Path" : "s3://mybucket/python.sh",
+          "Name" : "Install python packages",
+          "Args" : ["numpy","nltk"]
+       }
+    ]

+The script stored at s3://mybucket/python.sh might be something like:

+    #!/bin/bash
+    sudo pip install $*

+## Note on S3 Buckets ##

 You can create a bucket by: